samuelarbibe/dnd-timeline/docs/v2/documentation/zoom-and-pan/performance.md

 > 🧠 You can still make use of the un-debounced state to render selected components in real-time.
 For example, you can render the time-axis using the un-debounced state, and render the timeline using the debounced state.
 >
-> Play around with the live demo, and watch how the timeaxis and the timeframe move asynchronously🔥
+> Play around with the live demo, and watch how the timeaxis and the range move asynchronously🔥

 ### Live Example